 There is no charge for Medical Assistance clients, and a sliding fee scale will be applied for non-MA clients.

 Finding the sources of the lead enables us to halt the progression of the lead toxicity by suggesting permanent and temporary remediation, providing health teaching to break the barrier of lead to mouth contact, and reviewing nutritional information.
 A detailed Lead Risk Assessment report is distributed to the family, landlord if applicable, city codes department, State Health Nurse, and the child’s physician.

 We make referrals to Pennsylvania Early Intervention, as well as other social service agencies including Head Starts.

-We offer these services to at risk children and their families living within several south Central PA counties.
+We offer these services to at risk children and their families living within several Central PA counties.
 Together we can make a positive difference in child health by lowering the number of children with lead poisoning.

 Anyone can refer a child with elevated lead levels of 5mcg/dL or greater to our program by:

 UPMC Central Pa.
 Portal provides patients across the central Pennsylvania region with secure access to their health information.
 It is the fastest way to send a message to your doctor, refill prescriptions, get test results, and schedule and manage appointments, including video visits.Log-In or Sign Up Today